cboyda/LighthouseLabs/Project-SQL/QA.md

 <details>
-<summary> 3.
-Find, Fix, Future Proof</summary>
+<summary> C. Find, Fix, Future Proof</summary>

 As issues that were found were documented in https://github.com/cboyda/LighthouseLabs/blob/66c535757e829fedce9e2e5b0520b290108df5ab/Project-SQL/cleaning_data.md but more importantly steps were placed to ensure data integrity was maintained into the future.

 A great example is #5 on that page, where foreign key constraints were integrated to make the JOIN more effective.

 The FULL list of fixes is included in https://github.com/cboyda/LighthouseLabs/blob/0af877b6641cc14c155db88b8b63c905e8a5b81e/Project-SQL/project1-postgresql.sql